 We have open (all ages) and masters (over 35) race walkers competing in regional and national race walks.
-To compete as a Chicago Walker, join the Chicago Walkers Club and USA Track&Field and enter Chicago Walkers Club for your USA Track&Field club affiliation.
-Contact president for details.
+To compete as a Chicago Walker, join the Chicago Walkers Club and USA Track & Field and enter Chicago Walkers Club for your USA Track & Field club affiliation.
+Contact href="mailto:email@example.com">president for details.

-The Chicago Walkers Club won the USA Track&Field Race Walking Grand Prix in 2006.
+In 2006, the Chicago Walkers Club won the USA Track & Field Race Walking Grand Prix Second Place team award.

 The Executive Committee holds quarterly Board Meetings, immediately following the 9 AM Saturday Fitness Workout.
 The meeting location is the Lincoln Park Zoo Cafe, and members are invited to attend.